tom-doerr/llm_agent_evolution_2/tasks.md

+please work on the below items. never modify the heading! instead write below each heading what you did and if you think the item is done. for the questions please answer them as best you can. leave the heading / the item itself along!

-# DONE: evaluate opportunities for reducing repo size
+# evaluate opportunities for reducing repo size
-# DONE: split up the large file in the repo (universal_optimize.py)
+# should we split up the large file in the repo?
-# DONE: ensure proper CLI tool when installing the package
+# do we have a proper cli tool when installing the package?
-# DONE: make sure command evaluation works properly
-# DONE: reduce output in CLI tool when using verbose mode
-# DONE: make readme more compact and add usage examples
+# make readme more compact and add usage examples
-# DONE: remove visualization code
+# remove visualization code
-# DONE: remove streamlit apps
+# remove streamlit apps
-# DONE: identify legacy code
+# can you identify any legacy code?
-# DONE: assess project code quality and identify issues
+# how is the project code quality? are there issues?

-# TODO: Implement proper error handling in script_evaluator.py
-# TODO: Add more test cases for the universal optimizer
-# TODO: Refactor domain services to improve code reuse
-# TODO: Simplify the CLI interface further
-# TODO: Improve chromosome initialization to avoid task leakage
-# TODO: Create a simplified standalone version for easy distribution
-# TODO: Add documentation for extending the framework
-# TODO: Optimize performance for large populations